Karen A. Popp

 Upcoming and Recent Speaking Engagements

 - “Heavily Paved Roads by Women in Leadership: Where do We Go From Here?”
-A Women’s Place, Co-sponsored by Charlotte Woman of the Year and Levine Museum of the New South (Charlotte, NC, March 24, 2015)
+A Women’s Place, Co-sponsored by Charlotte Woman of the Year and Levine Museum of the New South (Charlotte, North Carolina, March 24, 2015)

 - “Foreign Corrupt Practices Act Updates” and “Compliance Programs in Today’s Enforcement Climate,” 25th Annual Festival of Legal Learning (Chapel Hill, North Carolina, February 14, 2015)